hmcts/rdo-bastion-packer/README.md

 ## Deploying updated bastions

-When this pipeline runs, a new image version will be created in the Shared Image Gallery.
+If updates are made to the provisioh-bastion.sh script then update the azure_image_version variable to increment the version within ubuntu.pkr.hcl  When this pipeline runs, a new image version will be created in the Shared Image Gallery.

 To redeploy the bastions based on the updated image version, update the image_version for each environment in the hmcts/bastion repo.